tonynaughton/fitness-tracker-java/README.md

 This command line application is designed for users to record and monitor their fitness activity.

-This 0app follows a similar structure to the JavaScript version in the following repo: https://github.com/TonyN96/fitness-tracker-js.
+This app follows a similar structure to the JavaScript version in [this repo](https://github.com/TonyN96/fitness-tracker-js).

 The details for app users are stored in the data.xml file.